shyama7004/Aiida-Personal_Documentation/README.md

      - Learn why Agile is favored in software development, focusing on flexibility, customer collaboration, and iterative progress.

    - **Scrum Framework**
-     - **Roles**: Learn about the key roles in Scrum, including Product Owner, Scrum Master, and Development Team.
+     - [Roles](https://www.atlassian.com/agile/scrum/roles): Learn about the key roles in Scrum, including Product Owner, Scrum Master, and Development Team.
      - **Artifacts**: Study the essential artifacts in Scrum, such as the Product Backlog, Sprint Backlog, and Increment.
      - **Events**: Understand Scrum events like Sprint Planning, Daily Standups, Sprint Review, and Sprint Retrospective.
      - **Sprint Cycles**: Learn how to plan and execute work in short, iterative cycles called Sprints.